isc-projects/bind9/doc/arm/reference.rst

 All requests that result in DNS errors other than NXDOMAIN, such as SERVFAIL and FORMERR, are identical regardless of requested name (qname) or record type (qtype).
-This controls attacks using invalid requests or distant, broken authoritative servers.
+This controls attacks using invalid requests or distant, broken, authoritative servers.
 By default the limit on errors is the same as the ``responses-per-second`` value, but it can be set separately with ``errors-per-second``.

 Many attacks using DNS involve UDP requests with forged source addresses.
-Rate limiting prevents the use of BIND 9 to flood a network with responses to requests with forged source addresses, but could let a third party block responses to legitimate requests.
+Rate-limiting prevents the use of BIND 9 to flood a network with responses to requests with forged source addresses, but could let a third party block responses to legitimate requests.
 There is a mechanism that can answer some legitimate requests from a client whose address is